jaclu/tmux-packet-loss/README.md

 However, be cautious not to exceed a certain limit, as a higher ping count prolongs the time taken for each test.
 This delay may render the reported data irrelevant to the current link status, particularly if your focus is on real-time monitoring.

-For longer term averages it is better to use @packet-loss-hist_avg_display
+For longer-term averages, it is better to use @packet-loss-hist_avg_display

 Additionally, it's advisable to review and potentially adjust the `status-interval` setting to align with your reporting needs.
 Ensuring that the update rate for this plugin in the status bar remains relevant enhances the effectiveness of your monitoring system.